ietf-wg-ppm/draft-ietf-ppm-dap/draft-ietf-ppm-dap.md

 * Information used by the Aggregators to determine how to aggregate each report:

-    * For fixed-size tasks, the Leader specifies a "batch ID" that determines the batch to which each report for this aggregation job belongs.
+    * For fixed_size tasks, the Leader specifies a "batch ID" that determines the batch to which each report for this aggregation job belongs.

-      [OPEN ISSUE: For fixed-size tasks, the Leader is in complete control over which batch a report is included in.
-For time-interval tasks, the Client has some control, since the timestamp determines which batch window it falls in.
+      [OPEN ISSUE: For fixed_size tasks, the Leader is in complete control over which batch a report is included in.
+For time_interval tasks, the Client has some control, since the timestamp determines which batch window it falls in.
 Is this desirable from a privacy perspective?
 If not, it might be simpler to drop the timestamp altogether and have the agg init request